-The awards ceremony was two months later, at the very glamorous East Wintergarden in Canary Wharf.
+The awards ceremony was two months later at the very glamorous East Wintergarden in Canary Wharf.
 I met lots of the other finalists from the other categories as well as the interviewers and CEO of Rolls-Royce.
 It was so inspirational to talk to such driven and experienced people.
-After the networking we had lunch, and then the winners were announced.
+After the networking we had lunch and then the winners were announced.
 It was as if the unthinkable had happened – I won!
 I received my award in a state of awe, posing for pictures with my new iPad and glass trophy without it sinking in that I had actually won.
-I felt so privileged to have been awarded Female Undergraduate of the Year – something which I felt the other ten finalists deserved much more than me.
+I felt so privileged to have been awarded Female Undergraduate of the Year – something that I felt the other ten finalists deserved much more than me.

-This summer I will be working in the purchasing department of Rolls Royce, with a couple of weeks abroad at my line manager’s office in Poland.
-I am still in shock at the fact that I have the chance to work in a world-famous company such as Rolls-Royce, let alone go abroad as part of the internship to learn about their international clients.
+This summer I will be working in the purchasing department of Rolls-Royce, with a couple of weeks abroad at my line manager’s office in Poland.
+I am still in shock at the fact that I have the chance to work for a world-famous company such as Rolls-Royce, let alone go abroad as part of the internship to learn about their international clients.
 I am extremely excited to start in just over a month’s time and I am certain that I will learn extremely valuable new skills in the ten weeks I spend there.
-I am excited to meet my team and take the first baby-steps of my career, adapting to a new environment and becoming more a more confident individual.
+I am excited to meet my team and take the first baby-steps of my career, adapting to a new environment and becoming a more confident individual.
 I will never be able to thank TARGETjobs and Rolls-Royce enough for this absolutely amazing opportunity.